 Putting bright mathematics graphics on the wall can help to motivate your homeschoolers and inspire them to learn their arithmetic.
-Some samples of times table and multiplication graphics I found from Office Works are below.
+I found some samples of times tables and multiplication graphics from Office Works below.

 It’s also an idea to include a world map or a map of your local country.
 I found this one of Australia in our local store.

 Given phonics is the best way to learn grammar, a phonics graphic like the one below might be appropriate in your homeschool room.

 A human body poster might also inspire home learners to learn anatomy and physiology.

 There are many options available, as you can see in the pictures below.
 Also, check out the Amazon box below that has different options relevant to the country you live in.

 As a Christian, I love being surrounded by encouraging words of hope and love.
 Bible verses remind me of my purpose in life and inspire me to live the way Jesus wants me to live.
 For this reason, I’ll be putting a few Bible verses on the walls of my homeschool room.
 These are some of the ones I did myself:

 You could also put up some quirky artwork.
 This is one I put up, and I love (though my husband isn’t a fan…[writing years later and it is gone now]):